The benefit cap

 - Universal credit

-- Other benefits such as incapacity benefit, severe disablement allowance, bereavement allowance, widowed parents allowance, guardian's allowance and maternity allowance
+- Other benefits such as incapacity benefit, severe disablement allowance, bereavement allowance, widowed parent's allowance, and maternity allowance

 How much is the benefit cap?